cgoncalves94/entity-recognition-backend/README.md

 ## Conclusion

-The Tech Entity Recognition project has evolved significantly, incorporating Docker for deployment, enhancing security with JWT authentication, and improving NLP functionalities.
+The Tech Entity Recognition project has evolved significantly, incorporating Docker for deployment, enhancing security with JWT authentication, improving NLP functionalities, and adding blueprint matching capabilities.
 These advancements provide a solid foundation for further development and innovation.